 The International Jorge Chávez Airport in Lima announced a plan to expand its infrastructure and create a new complex of facilities called Lima Airport City.

-This project will rely on $1.5 billion US dollars and will be completed in the coming years, triplicating its size, said Peru Travel Blog.
+An expansion project of the Jorge Chavez International airport will rely on $1.5 billion US dollars.
+It is set to be completed in the coming years, triplicating the size of the airport in Lima, said Peru Travel Blog.

 With an area of 935 hectares, the expanded airport will almost equal Miraflores (the Lima neighborhood) in size.